 Far from deadening the senses, a cult experience can intensify one's sensitivity not only to death but to life.
 Although survivors are often met with little more than a passing curiosity, it's undeniable that they hold a special place in our society.
 We allow them to be ordinary in many ways, but we are also forced to admit that they know something the rest of us don't.
 They've been places the rest of us have never been and seen things we would prefer never to see.
 At some level they're fundamentally different from us.

-Lifton invokes what amounts to academic executive privilege, the notion that as a detached researcher, he has no need to confront the totalist tendencies within himself, in his peer or social group, or even in his country.
+Lifton invokes what amounts to academic executive privilege, the notion that as a detached researcher, he has no need to confront the totalist tendencies within himself, in his peer or social group, or even at large in his country.
 A constructive engagement of these important issues remains the most difficult unfinished work for all parties in this debate.

 One of the strengths of Thought Reform is that it was published well before most contemporary cults were in existence.
 Another strength is the author's choice not to take much of a public stand against contemporary American cults.
-Lifton has largely removed himself from the day-to-day, he-said-she-said of what passes for a debate on the nature of closed totalitarian systems in a open, democratic society.
+Lifton has largely removed himself from the superficial, day-to-day, he-said-she-said of what passes for a debate on the nature of closed totalitarian systems in a open, democratic society.

 Despite the author's wishes, Thought Reform has taken on a life of its own.
 Anyone who publishes takes this risk.
 The work has gone out into the world and accomplished tasks its parent didn't envision and can't control.